PrinceOfPuppers/qbot/README.md

 For more information about how these are represented/applied see [Basis](#Basis).

 ## Combining Gates/States
-qbot contains the following helpers implementing tensor/kroneker product:
+Qbot contains the following helpers implementing tensor/kroneker product:
 - `tensorProd(*args: np.ndarray) -> np.ndarray` \
 takes the tensor product of a variable number of `np.ndarrays`
 - `tensorExp(arg: np.ndarray, n:int) -> np.ndarray` \